Largest English pronunciation resource on the web. How to pronounce any word in English. YouGlish

 the act of making something publicly available; presenting news or other information by broadcasting or printing it. the act of presenting a proposal. the activity of formally presenting something (as a prize or reward) presentation of his book. presentation of new products.
 Show more Meanings.
 Add a meaning.

-British pronunciation.
-How to say British.
-Listen to the audio pronunciation in English.
+How to pronounce BREECH PRESENTATION.
+How to say BREECH PRESENTATION.
+Listen to the audio pronunciation in the Cambridge English Dictionary.
 Learn more.